stephanfo/AWG/README.md

 $ php bin/console doctrine:schema:update --force
 $ php bin/console cache:clear --env prod ; php bin/console cache:clear
 ```
+You will also need to update your server configuration (vhost, DNS, ...) to allow guests to access the gallery.

 ### Assistance
 For any assistance, issue, please post on the [AWG](https://github.com/stephanfo/AWG) Github repository.